 How does it work?

 Virtual Nature is a two-part system.
-Firstly, it consists of a software package with which new environments can be made.
-Users can create natural environments according to a template or guidelines for a specific effect, or create something fitting with a particular context.
+It consists of a software package with which new environments can be made.
+Users can create natural environments according to a template or guidelines for a specific effect, or create something that suits a particular context.
 Moreover, there is the viewing part.
 Virtual Nature focuses on showing the created environments in a way that creates an immersive experience.
-Create a room for people to calm down low light and an immersive projection and soundtrack.
-Alternatively, use a wall near a seating area in a well traveled open space to create a place where people come to interact with each other and the environment.
+For example, one can create a room for people to calm down low light and an immersive projection and soundtrack.
+Alternatively, a wall near a seating area in a well traveled open space can be used to create a place where people come to interact with each other and the environment.
 Virtual Nature allows users to bring the desired beneficial effects of nature to a location of their choosing.

 How can Virtual Nature be used?

 The concept has been used in both the academic and practical settings, ranging from lab research to care homes.
 An installation comprises of a hard- and software part.
 One to create and another to display a Virtual Nature Environment.
-Both can be adjusted to the individual needs of the user.
+Both can be adjusted to the user’s needs .
 There are three major points of customization.
-Firstly, different equipment can result in very different results.
-For example, smart use of different projection equipment can be used to create an immersive experience in both small small and expansive rooms and in areas with little room for equipment.
+Firstly, different equipment can be used in different settings.
+For example, smart use of different projection equipment can result in immersive environments that can be applied in both small and expansive rooms and in areas with little room for equipment.
 Secondly, the users can create their own Virtual Nature environments or use pre-made ones.
 Different environments produce different effects and can thus be used to alter the outcome.
 Thirdly, the optional additions of sound and scent (smell) offer additional layers of immersiveness.